Individual and Couple Therapy

 A: Of course.
 More and more people are choosing counselling to overcome a particular issue, understand feelings or just because they feel that things need to be better.
 If you think of someone going to a gym to get physically fitter, you can also think of counselling for mental fitness.

-Q: Whats the different between short term and open ended psychotherapy?
+Q: What is s the different between short term and open ended psychotherapy?

 A: Short Term psychotherapy: